-NOTE: Due to the weight of the unit, the installation or removal of the amplifier is a two person operation.
+NOTE: Due to the weight of the unit, the lifting and removal of the amplifier from the cabinet is an operation requiring two people.

-Before removing the amplifier from the cabinet or rack, disconnect power, RF, and any other interface connectors.
-On the rear of the unit, remove any screws used to connect brackets to amplifier.
-On the front of the unit, remove the four screws holding the front panel to the rack.
-Carefully slide the amplifier out of the front of the cabinet or rack.
+Before removal disconnect power, RF and any other interface connectors.
+On the rear of the unit, remove any screws used to connect transport brackets to amplifier (two on each bracket).
+Reinstall screws in holes in chassis.
+On the front of the unit, remove the four screws (two outside screws on each side) mounting the front panel to the cabinet.
+Carefully slide the amplifier out of the front of the cabinet.